zkportal/aleo-oracle-docs/docs/guide/understanding_response.md

 ### Attestation Data as a string

-To seriailze and encode Attestation Data as a string for Aleo, you set <code>[AttestationRequest](../sdk/js_api.md#type-attestationrequest).[encodingOptions](../sdk/js_api.md#type-encodingoptions).value</code> to `string`.
+To serialize and encode Attestation Data as a string for Aleo, you set <code>[AttestationRequest](../sdk/js_api.md#type-attestationrequest).[encodingOptions](../sdk/js_api.md#type-encodingoptions).value</code> to `string`.

-Since Aleo didn't support strings at the moment of development of the SDK, strings are serialized to bytes, split into chunks of 16 bytes, then encoded into one or more 16-byte numbers - Aleo's `u128`.
+Since Aleo does not support strings at the moment of development of the SDK, strings are serialized to bytes, split into chunks of 16 bytes, then encoded into one or more 16-byte numbers - Aleo's `u128`.

 !!! example "Encoding a string shorter than 16 bytes"